 information and advice about matters relating to the special educational needs of children and young people

-Note: You will not have a right of appeal for Refusal to Assess if the Local Authority has carried out an EHC needs assessment in the past six months but has decided not to issue a Plan.
+Note: You will not have a right of appeal for a Refusal to Assess decision if the Local Authority has carried out an EHC needs assessment in the past six months but has decided not to issue an EHC Plan.
 If the LA has not carried out an EHC needs assessment within this period, then you can appeal.

 The LA letter will tell you this.
 This means that you will have to wait for 12 months from date when the LA agreed to carry out an assessment.